 Now, a first offense for a weight violation imposes fines ranging from $500 to $10,000 on a sliding scale based on how many pounds overweight the truck is.
 Trucks that are up to 2,500 pounds over the legal limit can be fined up to $500; trucks that are between 2,500 pounds and 5,000 pounds overweight can be fined up to $1,000.
 For a repeat offense within the same year, these fines are doubled.
 If the oversize and overweight load is un-permitted, additional fines are imposed upon the trucking company.
 Because improperly loaded trucks have such a great potential for loss of control and rollover, the Texas Department of Public Safety (responsible for enforcing the new legislation) has notified trucking companies of the new penalty system in hopes that by hitting offenders’ wallets, they will in effect curb violations and ultimately prevent the destructive accidents oversize and overweight truck loads can cause.

-Driving a properly loaded 18-wheeler is challenging enough.
+Driving a properly loaded truck is challenging enough.
 But when trucking companies put their bottom line before public safety, their negligence sets the stage for catastrophic accidents on the Texas roadways.
-If you have been in an accident with an overweight truck or commercial vehicle, please contact the truck accident lawyers at Simmons & Fletcher for a free consultation with no obligation.
+If you have been in an accident with an overweight truck or commercial vehicle, please contact Simmons and Fletcher, P.C. for a free consultation with no obligation.